rxue/learning-dirary/books/programming/practical-coding/code-complete/part-vi-system-considerations/README.md

 > Short of dropping a feature altogether, you can provide a cheaper version of the same functionality.

 ## 28.4 Measurement
+> If data is to be used in a scientific experiment, it must be quantified.

+> To evaluate software-development methods, you must measure them.

+> *To argue againest measurement is to argue that it's better not to know what's really happening on your project*